blaszczyk/scopevisio_coding_challenge/README.md

 - The generated documentation can be found in the `docs/` folder.

 # TODO
-An incomplete list of improvements to make the application production-ready:
+An incomplete list of tasks to make the application production-ready:
 - security
 - versioning
 - CI/CD